 - Sour Cream: Either full fat or low fat, but full fat offers more flavor.

-- Mayonnaise: Use your favorite
+- Mayonnaise: Use your favorite.

 - Lemon: You need both zest and juice.

 - Herbs: Fresh tarragon, dill, parsley, and chives.
+Stay with the softer herb varieties.

 - Anchovy paste: Honestly, it's not fishy in the recipe but adds a salty depth of flavor.
 The tube stuff is different than anchovy fillets.
 Optional (but be brave).